aksh-josh/parshva-jeweller-vto/PROJECT_DOCUMENTATION.md

 - Supports overlaying **multiple jewelry items simultaneously** ("Complete Your Look"), via a `jewelry_ids` array in the try-on request.

-### 3.2 Recommendation Engine - The main goal of the project.
+### 3.2 Suggestion Engine - The main goal of the project.
 Two systems work together:
 - **CLIP + GNN engine** (`ml_models/advanced_recommendation.py`): a CLIP (ViT-B/32)
-  visual embedding captures what a piece looks like; a GNN layer is trained on which pieces are actually paired/bought together, so recommendations reflect real pairing patterns, not just visual similarity.
+  visual embedding captures what a piece looks like; a GNN layer is trained on which pieces are actually paired/bought together, so Suggestions reflect real pairing patterns, not just visual similarity.
 - **Rule-based fallback** (`recommendations.py`): color histogram + texture + material
   matching, used as a simpler complementary-category recommender.